 The North Carolina Industrial Commission oversees the state’s workers’ compensation process.
 Nothing in the commission’s rules forces victims of workplace accidents to hire a workers’ compensation lawyer to handle a claim.
-However, in a case where the facts are difficult to pin down, it can be helpful to have an attorney on your side.
+However, in a case where the facts are difficult to pin down or obstacles are preventing you from getting benefits, it may be helpful to have an attorney on your side.

-Our team helps clients prepare for and deal with various issues that come up when applying for workers’ compensation benefits.
-We’ve outlined common examples below.
+Our team helps clients prepare for and deal with various issues when applying for workers’ compensation benefits or facing challenging denials.
+We’ve outlined common examples below:

 When you suffer an injury at work, you may expect your employer to support you in filing a workers’ compensation claim so you can recover and return to work.
 However, some employers dispute such claims, suggesting that: